 3. Birman

 The Birman cat is often called the “Sacred Cat of Burma” and is widely known for its calm nature, affectionate personality, and beautiful appearance.
-These qualities make the Birman one of the best cat breeds for families with children.
+Birman is considered as one of best cat breed for families with kids.

 3.1 Temperament: Calm, Patient, and Loving